-The Weather Sources service runs on Snowflake, which is hosted in AWS.
-Moving historical data into the cloud is time-consuming, but once there, updates to the database can be achieved relatively quickly.
-For instance, migrating half a petabyte of historical data into the public cloud can take several days.
+The Weather Source service runs on Snowflake, which is hosted in AWS.
+Moving historical data to the cloud is time-consuming, but once there, updates to the database can be achieved relatively quickly.
+For instance, migrating half a petabyte of historical data to the public cloud can take several days.

 But once the data is in Snowflake, operationally, it only takes seconds to update the latest weather information, according to Gibbas.
 The Weather Source has two ways to upload data: either via an AWS S3 bucket, which can automatically load data into Snowflake, or via the Snowflake application programming interface (API), which Gibbas says is “very fast”.